wolfgunblood/quiz-app/README.md

-This ia an AI quiz generator app.
+This is an AI quiz generator app.

 I built this project to hone my full stack skills.

-This app lets you create mcqa and open-end quizzes.
+This app lets you create mcqs and open-end quizzes.

 Right now it is on trial basics coz of openai credit.